NMC OSCE for Overseas Nurses in United Kingdom

 Results of NMC OSCE

 Your OSCE result can be a pass or fail or partial fail.
 If you are passing yor OSCE Exam, your result will usually come on the second day after the examination.
 Then you need to pay around 152 BP to get your NMC PIN Number at NMC website.
+Now, after covid and due to increased number of applicants, you need to wait 45 days for you pin number.

 A fail in OSCE can be a full fail or a partial Fail.